Jho-Yonsei/CoMoGaussian/README.md

 pip install -e ./submodules/simple-knn/
 ```

-Please note that the ```diff-gaussian-rasterization-pose-backprop``` we provide is not completely same with the original [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), as our CRiM kernel optimization requires gradient computation of camera poses.
+Please note that the ```diff-gaussian-rasterization-pose-backprop``` we provide is not completely same with the original [3D Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting), as our CoMoGaussian kernel optimization requires gradient computation of camera poses.
 We referred [iComMa](https://github.com/YuanSun-XJTU/iComMa) repository and revised some parts of the cuda-coded backward computation of rasterization.

 ## 📦 Datasets
 You can find the datasets with the SfM results on [Our Google Drive](https://drive.google.com/file/d/1htDfHqG_i0zMIzk3xBf07B7nDB4VYgSj/view?usp=drive_link).
 The ```real_camera_motion_blur``` ([Deblur-NeRF](https://github.com/limacv/Deblur-NeRF)), ```synthetic_camera_motion_blur``` ([Deblur-NeRF](https://github.com/limacv/Deblur-NeRF)), and ```exblurf_camera_motion_blur``` ([ExbluRF](https://github.com/taekkii/exblurf)) directories should be placed in the subdirectory of ```CoMoGaussian/dataset/```.